I thought it would be easy to navigate my way to the expressway from my new job, but some of the street signs were missing.

 The only sure landmark I had was a child’s soccer ball left in a yard.
-After passing the ball three times, I pulled my car to the side of the road, wiped sweat from my palms, and prayed.
-“God, please direct me.
-I want to go home.”
+After passing the ball three times, I pulled my car to the side of the road, wiped the sweat from my palms and prayed.

 The carrier gave directions and I went on my way, confident I could find the expressway.
-But then, I passed through another intersection with missing street signs.
-Was that where I was supposed to turn?
+But then, I passed through yet another intersection with missing street signs.
 This time, I did a U-turn, found my soccer ball landmark, and stopped.

 As promised, the mail carrier returned.
 He led me to the highway.
 Sure enough, the intersection with the missing signs was where I was supposed to turn.
 I can still see the carrier tipping his hat as I boarded the expressway.

-Sometimes, navigating decisions in life is like driving with missing street signs.
-God understands His people need help so He provides His Word.
-Psalm 119:11a KJV reads, “Thy word have I hid in mine heart.”
-When I commit God’s Word to memory, I can be as confident as the mail carrier who had the streets on his route memorized.
-I’m guessing he also knew the child who owned the soccer ball, and neighbors by their first names.
+In Psalm 119:11 NKJV we read, “Your word have I hid in mine heart.”
+When we commit God’s Word to memory, we can be as confident as the mail carrier who had the streets on his route memorized.
+I’m guessing he also knew the child who owned the soccer ball and neighbors by their first names.

-Just as the mail carrier helped me to reach my destination, God gives His Word as a safe, and reliable guide we can depend on.
+Just as the mail carrier helped me to reach my destination, God gives us His Word as a safe, and reliable guide we can depend on.

 Father God, help me to know Your Word intimately so it becomes my sure guide.